 - Some natural health and homeopathic companies offer hair analysis by mail order.
 But hair analysis is not a accurate way of determining your need for vitamins, minerals, or other nutrients.

 - The importance of most of the findings from hair analysis is unclear.
 It is hard to interpret a hair analysis for the presence of heavy metals without other testing.
 For most trace minerals, what really means normal or significant deviations from normal is not known.

-- Although hair analysis is being done more frequently to test for illegal drug use (such as the use of cocaine or marijuana), it is not widely available.
+- Although hair analysis is being done more frequently to test for illegal drug use (such as the use of cocaine), it is not widely available.
 Drug screening is more commonly done on blood or urine samples.
 To learn more, see the topic Toxicology Tests.

 Medical Review: E. Gregory Thompson MD - Internal Medicine

 Brian D. O'Brien MD - Internal Medicine

 R. Steven Tharratt MD, MPVM, FACP, FCCP - Pulmonology, Critical Care Medicine, Medical Toxicology